alecvdp/quartzidian/content/blog/new-year-new-post.md

 ---
-title: "An unstructured blog post"
+title: An unstructured blog post
-date: 2025-01-03
+date: 2025-01-03T12:00:00-05:00
-description: "Blogging about what I might be doing with this page"
+description: Blogging about what I might be doing with this page
-draft: false
-toc: true
 ---

 Well the first blog post on here was with a specific goal, a specific format, one that is quite commonplace around the end of year on social media.
 Now here's me going off the rails, free form, just typing directly on a .md file in VS Code!
 Look at me go!